cappe987/cappe987.github.io/_posts/2022-09-17-the-day-make-started-crashing.md

 I turned my attention back to the "faulty" package in our build system.
 Since it was never really handled in an ideal way I decided to dig into that instead, resulting in the package being split up and treated the same as every package should be treated in the build system.

+Only after doing this did I discover this piece of Make code: `$(.VARIABLES)`.
+I realize I should have looked closer at this code earlier, but at a glance the code around it didn't do anything groundbreaking.
+It turns out this is a special variable in Make that holds all other variables' names, and it was being iterated over.

+I still have not found out why it suddenly became an issue on Ubuntu 22, but at least I found what caused the issue.
 This journey has been a very interesting and educational one.
-Now I'm left with a build system that is working and in better shape than before, but also with dozens of unanswered questions that I may never get the answer to.
+I learnt a lot about our build system and Make in general.
+Time well spent!